 As a counsellor, I have a professional duty to record client information and to treat it in complete confidence.
 Your privacy is very important to me and you can rest assured that your personal information will be kept safe and secure and will only be used for counselling purposes.

 How long am I likely to need counselling for?

 This varies from person to person and includes factors such as what brought you to counselling and what you hope to achieve from it.
 I offer both time-limited and open-ended counselling.
 Change is a process and it takes time for new habits to form.
-Some people may want to longer to explore underlying issues that may be contributing to current challenges in their lives.
+Some people may want to take longer to explore underlying issues that may be contributing to current challenges in their lives.
 Others may want short-term help to work out strategies to deal with something specific that they are struggling with.
-You're in control at all times and I offer regular reviews to discuss how you think the counselling is going.
+You are in control at all times and I offer regular reviews to discuss how you think the counselling is going.

 How often should I need to see you?

 This can be as flexible as you would like it to be.
 Some people like to start with six sessions of 50 minutes a week; others prefer a two-hour session once a fortnight and others still may choose to have 'top-up' sessions after ending regular counselling.
 You may also find that more frequent appointments are helpful during particularly difficult times.